Eberechi Eze: 2020–2023: Early seasons, Achilles injury, and resurgence

-On 28 August 2020, Eze signed for Premier League side Crystal Palace on a five-year deal; the fee was reportedly around £17 million.
+Eze signed for Premier League club Crystal Palace on a five-year contract on 28 August 2020 for a transfer fee reportedly around £17 million.
 QPR had rejected a £12 million bid from Palace earlier in the month.
 He was given a number 25 shirt ahead of the new season.
-On 12 September, he made his Palace debut, coming on as an 81st minute substitute, in a 1–0 win against Southampton in the opening game of the season.
-Eze scored his first goal for Palace on 7 November, with a direct free kick in a 4–1 home league win over Leeds United.
-Eze was reported, in May 2021, to have injured his achilles in a training session and was expected to be sidelined for several months.
-Following the departure of Andros Townsend for Everton at the start of the 2021-22 Premier League season, Eze was given the number 10 shirt for Palace.
+On 12 September, he made his Palace debut, coming on as an 81st-minute substitute for Jeffrey Schlupp in a 1–0 win against Southampton in the opening game of the season.
+Eze scored his first goal for Palace on 7 November from a free kick in a 4–1 home league win over Leeds United.